 Laptop backpacks are typically small to moderate in size and have specific design features meant to carry a laptop and other electronic devices.
 They usually have a well-padded internal sleeve or multiple sleeves to protect your laptop or tablet.
 They might have specially designed compartments for things like extra battery packs or charging cords.
 Because these bags carry delicate cargo, protection is one of the most important and heavily weighted factors we consider in our testing.

 Most laptop bags have a more sleek and stylish look that fits into an office or urban setting.
 However, there is a wide range of options available today, and you can find some that look more sporty, techy, or minimalist.
-Laptop bags are a great option for protecting your valuable electronic equipment, and many have enough extra space for things like textbooks, lunches, gym clothes, your favorite umbrella, and other essentials to complete your commute to work or school.
+Laptop bags are a great option for protecting your valuable electronic equipment, and many have enough extra space for things like textbooks, lunches, gym clothes, a compact umbrella, and other essentials to complete your commute to work or school.

 A great laptop bag can be hard to find, but is invaluable in protecting your electronics while you're on the move.